julioandre/tvshows/README.md

 ### TypeScript

-I made use of Typescript in my project to reduce runtime errors by adding strong typing to  and static checking to my projects & to make the code easily readable.
+I made use of Typescript in my project to reduce runtime errors by adding strong typing to  and static checking to my projects.

 ### Pinia & Vitest